 As a smaller reporting company, Santa Fe has no compensation committee.
 Executive Officer compensation is set by independent members of the Board of Directors.
 The Board seeks to design and set compensation to attract and retain highly qualified executive officers and to align their interests with those of long-term owners of the Company.
-The Board has not engaged any compensation consultants in determining the amount or form of executive officer the authority determine the compensation of certain executive officers.
+The Board has not engaged any compensation consultants in determining the amount or form of executive or director compensation, but does review and monitor published compensation surveys and studies.
+The Board may delegate to the Company's Chief Executive Officer the authority determine the compensation of certain executive officers.